As you are applying for admission to the PhD program, keep in mind that your application will also serve as your scholarship application.

 Other Sources of Funding

 In addition to the above institutional funding provided by these agencies, students may also apply for individual training support (you may not receive both awards.)
 The individual National Research Service Award (NRSA) may provide tuition and stipend support for up to three years for doctoral candidates planning to undertake research in certain areas.
-Typically, applications for NRSA's are completed during the student's first year in the doctoral program.
+Typically, applications for NRSA awards are completed during the student's first year in the doctoral program.

 Once a student begins work on a dissertation proposal, the Department strongly encourages the student to seek dissertation-support funding.
 Government agencies and private organizations provide funding for students once they are working on an approved thesis topic.